maczokni/presDebate/README.md

 It is buggy, and I'm not sure if findassoc is used in the correct way here, so if anyone has suggestions please edit!

+You can see the app online here: https://rekarrr.shinyapps.io/usPresidentDebateWordSearch/

 Data was downloaded from Kaggle: https://www.kaggle.com/mrisdal/2016-us-presidential-debates